d-acharya/CovPoolFER/README.md

 * Covariance Pooling of Convolution Features
 * Temporal Pooling of Features

+## Note
+For pooling Convolution Features, I do not have exact hyperparameters to reproduce exact numbers in the paper.
+I at least obtained 86% with model1 (covpoolnet2.py and train2.sh).
+However, I have uploaded all the pretrained models from the paper.

 #### Pooling Convolution Features
 You can download following models (2.5 GB total)
 * [models](https://drive.google.com/open?id=1SmFPoX3ASqUXbvtOYFGJnMzr9PhHHjZq)